A Guide Made To Stay on Comets’ Radar: Emergency Closing Procedures at UT Dallas

 Late-breaking weather developments may occasionally require afternoon notifications of evening event cancellations.
 Students, faculty, staff and community members are encouraged to monitor the University’s communication outlets when threatening weather is forecast.

 We respect and greatly appreciate the commitment provided by those designated as essential personnel and who, therefore, must report for duty in times of inclement weather or other campus emergencies.
 Staff members not considered essential personnel are not required to report for duty on campus during such events.
+However, nonessential staff may be expected to perform their duties remotely.
 Please discuss with your supervisor expectations for working remotely or monitoring email and other forms of communication during a campus emergency to be able to respond to business needs.
-For those employees working remotely due to COVID-19, please continue to perform your duties unless instructed otherwise by your supervisor.
+Employees currently working remotely will continue to perform their assigned duties unless instructed otherwise by their supervisors.

 If suspension of activities is necessary, UT Dallas will: